Pluto-Y/iOS-Echarts/README.md

 * Manually:
     * First, copying all the files into you project
     * Second, `Remove references`the directory named 'js'
-    * Finnaly, add the directory named 'js' and 'theme' by `create floder references`
+    * Finally, add the directory named 'js' and 'theme' by `create floder references`

 ⚠️  *** Please Be Sure The Color Of `js` and `theme` Directory Is Blue. *** ⚠️

 You should import one header file in your project:`iOS-Echarts.h` when you will use it.
-Finally you just need to initialze the PYEchartsView and PYOption you need.
+Finally you just need to initialize the PYEchartsView and PYOption you need.

 If you don't know how to set the right value for the option, you can check the documents in the [EChart Website](http://echarts.baidu.com/echarts2/).